 The partial redacted search warrant for Mar-a-Lago revealed that Trump is under investigation for potentially violating any of three criminal codes involving the mishandling of classified information.

-The Justice Department investigation is still in the early stages and more information undoubtedly will come out.
-For now, we provide a timeline of events, which we will update as warranted.
+Here, we provide a timeline of events, which we will update as warranted.

 May 6 — The National Archives makes a request for missing presidential records “and continued to make requests until approximately late December 2021 when NARA was informed twelve boxes were found and ready for retrieval” at Mar-a-Lago, according to the Department of Justice’s affidavit requesting a warrant to search Mar-a-Lago.